Conservation Connect Series Video Gallery

 Connecting with bats and the careers of people who study and try to help them.
-Hosted by Chelsea McKinney with Ann Froschauer, Science Communiator and Bat Specialist, USFWS and Leslie Sturges, Wildlife Rehabilitator.
+Hosted by Chelsea McKinney with Ann Froschauer, Science Communicator and Bat Specialist, USFWS and Leslie Sturges, Wildlife Rehabilitator.

-Chelsea McKinney visits the National Black Footed-Ferret Conservaton Center and talks with Kimberly Frazer, USFWS Education Specialist.
+Chelsea McKinney visits the National Black Footed-Ferret Conservation Center and talks with Kimberly Frazer, USFWS Education Specialist.
 April 20, 2016.

 Conservation Connect: Bog Turtle (00:07:41)